h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 *Things to Note:*

 1. The **Dataset Details Page** provides a summary of the dataset.
-This summary lists each column that is included in the dataset along with:
+This summary lists each column (column name) that is included in the dataset along with:

 **Logical type (can be changed)**